aishee-das/project/proposal/proposal.md

 ![](proposal_files/figure-gfm/unnamed-chunk-5-1.png)<!-- --> We can see
-that Nintendo have the most game in top 50 high selling games, its about 30+ and in total there is 5 publisher having game in the top 50.
+that Nintendo have the most game in top 50 high selling games, its about 20+ and in total there is 9 publishers having game in the top 50.
 Where other publisher are all having games less than 10.
+So we can see that the game published by Nintendo are having more sales, where Nintendo is such a large company which having a large amount of money so the game published from Nintendo do have a higher quality.

 ### Seventh data